sib-swiss/NGS-introduction-training/docs/day1/server_login.md

     Instructions to install docker [here](https://docs.docker.com/get-docker/).
 Note that you will need administrator rights, and that if you are using Windows, you need the latest version of Windows 10.

+    #### Set up docker container

+    In the video below there's a tutorial on how to set up a docker container for this course.

+    <iframe src="https://player.vimeo.com/video/481620477" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 ## Exercises

 ### 1. First login